robinelfrink/debian-joggler/README.md

     ./qemu/qemu.sh

-This will get you a system booting from the disk image, accessible with SSH at `localhost`, port 22.
+This will get you a system booting from the (uncompressed) disk image, accessible with SSH at localhost`, port 1222.
 There's a lot more options to try with qemu to get the emulated machine as close to the Joggler as possible, but this will do for now.

 ## Notes